w-A-L-L-e/CableBotKinematics/README.md

  - https://www.maslowcnc.com/

 Then I saw an episode of team scheire and they hinted the actual maths involved might be complicated to run on an arduino.
-So therefore I took my pen and paper and just started scribbling ;) Turns out it's pretty easily to do the transformation from x,y coordinate to the wanted stepper movements using some basic maths.
+This sparked my interest to see if it could be done, so I took my pen and paper and just started scribbling ;) Turns out it's pretty easily to do the transformation from x,y coordinate to the wanted stepper movements using some basic trigenometry maths which mostly involves using Pythogoras rule a bunch of times and picking your triangles so that you have right angle ones in all cases.

 Here's a quick and dirty page of math's that made the demo code possible:
 ![cable_bot_maths](https://user-images.githubusercontent.com/710803/71426082-9f5cae80-2672-11ea-8815-129444c5dd8a.JPG)